How You Can Help the Houseless Population With a Personal Touch

 Hand sanitizer is good to have around when access to running water and soap is not always a given.

 When your resources are limited, a sewing kit can help keep clothing in good repair.
 Sewing kits make very practical gifts and are both very portable and very inexpensive.
-I strongly recommend the kind that come in sturdy, reusable cases.
+I strongly recommend the kind that comes in sturdy, reusable cases.